jonsheppard/custom-climates/docs/brand-guide.md

 - "stop them at the gate"
 - "weather-proof your project"
 - "zero delays, zero reorders"
+- "Built to defend against heat, moisture, and time"
+- "We keep your materials stable, no matter what"
+- "No spoilage, no warping — just protection"

+### Limited Use Phrases (Use Sparingly)
+- "Mother Nature never hijacks your schedule or your margins" (LIMIT TO ONE REFERENCE SITEWIDE - homepage hero only)

+### Alternative Weather References
+Instead of overusing "Mother Nature," use:
+- "Weather"
+- "The elements"
+- "Harsh outdoor conditions"
+- "Environmental extremes"
+- "Harsh weather"

 ### Industry Terms We Use
 - "onsign" (not "onsite")